vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/create_a_second_warehouse.rst

 A *warehouse* is a physical building or space where items are stored.
 In Odoo, it is possible to set up multiple warehouses and transfer stored items between them.

-By default, the Odoo platform has one warehouse that is already configured, with the address set as the company's address.
+By default, the Leansoft platform has one warehouse that is already configured, with the address set as the company's address.
 To create a second warehouse, select :menuselection:`Configuration --> Warehouses`, then click :guilabel:`Create` and configure the form as follows:

 - :guilabel:`Warehouse`: the full name of the warehouse
-- :guilabel:`Short Name`: the abbreviated code by which the warehouse is referred to; the short name for the default warehouse in Odoo is **WH**
+- :guilabel:`Short Name`: the abbreviated code by which the warehouse is referred to; the short name for the default warehouse in Leansoft is **WH**
-- :guilabel:`Company`: the company that owns the warehouse; this can be set as the company that owns the Odoo database or the company of a customer or vendor
+- :guilabel:`Company`: the company that owns the warehouse; this can be set as the company that owns the Leansoft database or the company of a customer or vendor
 - :guilabel:`Address`: the address where the warehouse is located

 .. important::